 Tip for parents: Jay had the presence of mind to put the cooler with an ice pack in the car to put these peanut butter cups in so they didn't melt into a mess sitting in the car in the hot summer temps while we continued on with the day's activities.

-We pretty much spent the morning at Chocolate World by the time we got through with all of the different activities and I have to admit Jay and I had as much fun as Ashley did.
+We pretty much spent the morning at Chocolate World by the time we got through with all of the different activities and I have to admit Jay and I had as much fun as the girls did.

 Money $aving Tips: